tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

  encode non-ASCII names in URLs
  (`RFC3986#2.1 <http://tools.ietf.org/html/rfc3986#section-2.1>`_).
- We prefer the convention that the ``filename=`` argument shall be a URL-encoded UTF-8 encoded Unicode string.
+ We prefer the convention that the ``filename=`` argument shall be a URL-escaped UTF-8 encoded Unicode string.
  For example, suppose we want to provoke the server into using a filename of "f i a n c e-acute e" (i.e. f i a n c U+00E9 e).
 The UTF-8 encoding of this is 0x66 0x69 0x61 0x6e 0x63 0xc3 0xa9 0x65 (or "fianc\\xC3\\xA9e", as python's ``repr()`` function would show).
-To encode this into a URL, the non-printable characters must be escaped with the urlencode ``%XX`` mechansim, giving us "fianc%C3%A9e".
+To encode this into a URL, the non-printable characters must be escaped with the urlencode ``%XX`` mechanism, giving us "fianc%C3%A9e".
 Thus, the first line of the HTTP request will be "``GET /uri/CAP...?save=true&filename=fianc%C3%A9e HTTP/1.1``".
-Not all browsers provide this: IE7 by default uses the Latin-1 encoding, which is fianc%E9e (although it has a configuration option to send URLs as UTF-8).
+Not all browsers provide this: IE7 by default uses the Latin-1 encoding, which is "fianc%E9e" (although it has a configuration option to send URLs as UTF-8).

  The response header will need to indicate a non-ASCII filename.
 The actual mechanism to do this is not clear.
 For ASCII filenames, the response header